shivannis/xandr-docs-public/xandr-docs/articles/monetize/guaranteed-delivery-line-item-faq-gdali.md

 - Creative Scheduling: Preschedule creatives to deliver on set dates or custom intervals within a flight.
 - Programmable Splits: Creative targeting within the line item - no more campaign shells.
 - Underspend Catch-Up: Choose delivery catch-up following mid-flight changes.
-- Projected Spend: View Xandr’s budget breakdown by displaying the expected allocation per day within a flight.
+- Projected Spend: View Microsoft Advertising’s budget breakdown by displaying the expected allocation per day within a flight.
 - Updated Interface: A streamlined interface for faster navigation; inline forecasting updates in real-time as you create or edit your line item.
 - Monitoring: The new Monitoring workflow tracks delivery and pacing of GDALIs and Deal Line Items, all in one place (for more information, see [Monitoring](monitoring.md)).